-Some people are not good at constructive criticism.
+- Some people are not good at constructive criticism.
 They mean well but lack tact.
-Listen anyway and judge for yourself.
+Listen anyway and make up your own mind.

-Some creative works are harder to understand than others; it doesn’t mean they are less worthy.
-If people are blind and deaf to the subtleties of your art – that’s their loss.
+- Some creative works are harder to understand than others; it doesn’t mean they are less worthy.
+If people are blind and deaf to the subtleties of your art, maybe that’s their loss.

 - Some people are just trolls.
 That’s their problem, not yours.